|

 2. Don’t use diapers or pull-ups

-Many parents hang onto diapers.
-We see diapers as a way to end power struggles (“Okay fine, just this once!”).
-Or we’re scared that our kids aren’t ready to ditch them completely.
+Many of us hang onto diapers as a way to end power struggles (“Okay fine, just this once!”).
+Or we’re scared that our kids aren’t ready to ditch them completely (“My 3 year old will wet his pants during the day!”)

 But at this stage, diapers and pull-ups are likely a crutch that your child relies on.